tolitius/entail/README.md

 example : entail my-job -l /opt/app/hubble/logs  ## changing a log root directory to tail / grep from example : entail my-job -g "soft[^[:space:]]+"   ## grep -E "soft[^[:space:]]+"

+make sure:

-make sure NOMAD_ADDR and NOMAD_TOKEN are exported/set to point to the correct environment
+* NOMAD_ADDR and NOMAD_TOKEN are exported/set to point to the correct environment
+* "jq" and "nomad" command line programs are installed
 ```

 ### tail'em all